 HTTP Request Routes - For web services and static sites only.
 The URL path where the app can be accessed, such as your-app-v3cl4.ondigitalocean.app/api

 .
-If not specified, the app will be accessible from the provided hostname’s root.
+If not specified, the app is accessible from the provided hostname’s root.

 Output Directory - For static sites only.
-An optional path to where the build assets will be located, relative to the build context.
-If not set, App Platform will automatically scan for these directory names: _static
+An optional path to where the build assets are located, relative to the build context.
+If not set, App Platform automatically scans for these directory names: _static

 , dist